 The caves of Tam Coc are so famous that they are often referred to as “Ha Long Bay on land”.
-It takes 3 hours by boat along the Ngo Dong River to visit the caves.
+It takes an hour and a half by boat along the Ngo Dong River to visit the caves.
 The route includes floating through three natural caves (Hang Cả, Hang Hai, and Hang Ba), the largest of which is 125m long with its ceiling about 2m high above the water.
 The boats are typically rowed by one or two local women who also sell embroidered goods.

 From Tam Coc Garden, guests can access Tam Coc Cave by bike.

 Phat Diem Cathedral is located 35 km from Tam Coc garden.
 The road connecting Ninh Binh and Phat Diem is marked with various churches that evoke the image of French countryside in the 19th century.

 Built in 1891 by Father Six in a Buddist- pagoda and Catholic-church style of architecture, the Cathedral was formed by dozen monuments of wood and stone, the principal material used for construction.
 In its time, Phat Diem Cathedral was an elite stone carving artwork whose effect is ubiquitous in its curve entrance, high towers and sanctuaries.
 It also enlivens stories of the Bible that are well – preserved in the Christian tradition.

 A trip to Phat Diem will not only provide insights into the rich history of Catholicism but also lead to the discovery of an exceptional architecture masterpiece and typical rural Vietnamese landscape.

 This tiny temple environs a sugarloaf-shaped mountain and is nestled at the bottom of Thung Nang valley.

 It is dedicated to Dame mother, a divine figure to protect local villagers.